General (Retired) Norton A. Schwartz (Emeritus)

-General Schwartz has a long and prestigious career of service and leadership that spans over 5 decades.
+General Schwartz has a long and prestigious career of service and leadership that spans over five decades.
 He was most recently President and CEO of Business Executives for National Security (BENS).
-During his 6-year tenure at BENS, he was also a member of IDA’s Board of Trustees.
+During his six-year tenure at BENS, he was also a member of IDA’s Board of Trustees.

 General Schwartz spent nearly 40 years in uniform, last serving as the 19th Chief of Staff of the U.S. Air Force — a post held from 2008 to 2012.
-In his assignment as Chief, he served as the senior uniformed Air Force officer responsible for the organization, training and equipping of 680,000 active-duty, Guard, Reserve and civilian forces serving in the United States and overseas.
-Furthermore, as a member of the Joint Chiefs of Staff, the general and other service chiefs functioned as military advisers to the Secretary of Defense, National Security Council and the President.
+In his assignment as Chief, he served as the senior uniformed Air Force officer responsible for the organization, which trained and equipped 680,000 Active-Duty, Guard, Reserve, and Civilian forces serving in the United States and overseas.
+Furthermore, as a member of the Joint Chiefs of Staff, the general and other service chiefs functioned as military advisers to the Secretary of Defense, National Security Council, and the President.

-General Schwartz is a U.S. Air Force Academy graduate and holds a Master’s degree in Business Administration from Central Michigan University.
-He is an alumnus of the Armed Forces Staff College, the National War College, a member of the Council on Foreign Relations and a 1994 Fellow of Massachusetts Institute of Technology’s Seminar XXI.
+General Schwartz is an alumnus of the Armed Forces Staff College, the National War College, a member of the Council on Foreign Relations, and a 1994 Fellow of Massachusetts Institute of Technology’s Seminar XXI.